Korsinemi/VisualWebCode/README.md

 # VisualWebCode (VWC)
-A package for use Visual Studio Code on Replit using a web package!!!!
+A package for use Visual Studio Code on Replit or Heroku using a web package!!!!

 # Installation